The Grossman School of Business

 The Grossman School of Business Academic Requirements

-Students must complete one Interdisciplinary Theme with a grade-point average of 2.00 or higher.
-At least two of the four Business Theme courses must be completed at UVM (exceptions apply for students who select the Global Business Theme and participate in an approved study abroad program).
-The interdisciplinary "capstone" BSAD 290 course must be completed at UVM and will not be considered as degree applicable through transfer or study abroad credit.
+The student must complete at least one Interdisciplinary Theme with a grade-point average of 2.00 or higher.
+At least two of the four Interdisciplinary Theme courses must be completed at UVM (exceptions apply for students who select the Global Business Theme and participate in an approved study abroad program).
+A designated interdisciplinary "capstone" course, BUS 4910, BUS 4920, or BUS 4930, must be completed at UVM and will not be considered as degree applicable through transfer or study abroad credit.
 Courses completed outside of UVM do not factor into the GPA calculation.

 Transfer Credit - Policies & Procedures

-If students choose to take non-business courses at an international institution outside of the United States with the intention to transfer courses to UVM to fulfill their minor, general education, and/or elective requirements, students need to follow the University of Vermont’s guidelines for transferring courses.
+If a student chooses to take courses at an institution outside of the United States with the intention to transfer credits to UVM to fulfill non-GSB minor, non-GSB co-major, Catamount Core Curriculum, and/or elective requirements, then the students must follow UVM's guidelines for transferring such credits.

 -